 Implementing powers and implementation of EU law

 EU law prevails over national law.
-This means that once the EU has passed a new law which is not directly applicable, member states have to adopt it as part of their own legislation to make it legally binding.
+This means that once the EU has passed a new law, which is not directly applicable, member states have to adopt it as part of their own legislation to make it legally binding.

-Most EU legislation is also administered and executed by the Member States.
+Most EU legislation is also administered and executed by the member states.
 This is commonly called "implementation of EU law".

 The EU Commission is also asked to implement EU laws.
 This is called "implementing powers" in the treaties.
-To assist the EU Commission, specific committees are often set up.
-In 2005 advisory procedures were established 30 cases, the management procedure in 61 and the regulatory procedure also in 97.

-- The term 'implementation' is ambiguous because it not only covers the execution of legal acts (see executive acts) but also the delegation of more detailed decision-making to the Member States or to the EU Commission (see delegated acts).
+The term 'implementation' is ambiguous because it not only covers the execution of legal acts (see executive acts) but also the delegation of more detailed decision-making to the member states or to the EU Commission, see Delegated acts).

-- In 2005 the EU Commission made 2654 implementation measures.
+In 2005, the EU Commission made 2,654 implementation measures.

 Links

-See also Comitology and directives.
+See also Comitology, Delegated acts and Directives